ascurlock/Bayes_2020_Election_Prediction/README.md

 Final project for UVA's Fall 2020 Bayesian Machine Learning course.

 The Election.ipynb file contains the code for a hierarchical Bayesian regression model based on polling and level of agreement with President Trump.
-The csv files include the raw data used in the model, containing the following:
+The csv files include the raw data used in the model and the results from sampling, containing the following:

 * house_polls.csv: U.S. House polling data from [FiveThirtyEight](https://projects.fivethirtyeight.com/polls/)